vilisimo/cookme/README.md

 ## Idea
-The website is designed to be a simple recipe holder with a simple, completely frontend.
+The website is designed to be a simple recipe holder with a simple frontend.
 The user is presented with a clean interface that allows to browse recipes that have been added to by the users.
 Additionally, user can search for ingredient(s) that he/she would like to use: recipes containing those them will be shown.
 Furthermore, user can add recipes and ingredients to his/her fridge.
 Once ingredients and recipes are added, user can instruct the website to search the fridge for liked recipes that can be made with ingredients in the fridge.

 This is a practice project to get a better grip of Django, Python, CSS, HTML,